 YouTube Advertising: Untapped Exposure

 With so many different ad formats to choose from, YouTube advertising is a playground for marketers looking to experiment with ad formats and gain exposure in a predominantly untapped market.
+Where else can you put advertising on other people's popular YouTube videos?

 Have you tried marketing with YouTube ads?
 What has your YouTube Advertising experience been like?
 Share your experiences in the comment section!